 How to improve my business’s D&B rating

-It’s important to know what credit bureaus and similar agencies say about your business.
-The fastest way to get a breakdown of your standing is by reading the reports.
-Ensure the information on these reports is correct, and if there are errors, report them to the bureau immediately.
+• It’s important for you to know what credit bureaus and similar agencies are saying about your business.
+The fastest way to get a breakdown of your standing is by reading your D&B credit reports.
+And report any errors to D&B immediately.

-Ensure your monthly payments are made on time, and if you’ve missed payments before, get on a regular payment schedule again.
-It’s also important to stay within your lines of credit.
-Credit lines that are constantly maxed out affect your rating negatively.
-If you have no credit, you may want to consider applying for a small loan to start building your credit history.
+• Make sure to prioritize on-time payments for your loans, credit cards and other financing.
+If you’ve missed payments before, work to get on a more regular and reliable payment schedule, and stay within your maximum lines of credit.
+Credit lines that are constantly maxed out can bring down your credit rating.
+And if you have no credit, consider applying for a small loan to start building your business credit history.

-A D&B rating doesn’t require documentation for the rating to generate; however, it can only score your business a maximum composite credit appraisal of 2.
-To get that rating to 1, you would need to provide supporting documentation.
+• A D&B rating doesn’t require documentation for the rating to generate, but D&B will only score your business a maximum composite credit appraisal of 2 without it.
+To get that rating to 1, you must provide more than what D&B is able to find in public records.

 The bottom line